 This corridor is very rural, also with low traffic volumes and low traffic growth.
-There are no High Crash Locations, and public comments were limited to the narrow
+There are no High Crash Locations, and public comments were limited to the narrow shoulders, making bicycling challenging.

-• VT Route 30 is a popular bike route.
+VT Route 30 is a popular bike route.
 Like much of the region's roads, narrow shoulders and high bicycle popularity impact the route and, therefore, there is a need to find a way to expand the corridor to allow for safe biking.

 VT Route 30 - Recommended Actions: General Promote the use of this scenic and low - volume corridor as a byway for traffic desiring to enjoy the Region's rural countryside.
-Responsible: ACRPC, VTrans, towns Timeframe: Short-term General Advocate for improvements necessary to promote as bike alternative to Route 22A and U.S. 7 Responsible: ACRPC, VTrans, towns Timeframe: Short-term
+Responsible: ACRPC, Timeframe: VTrans, towns Short-term General Advocate for improvements necessary to promote as bike alternative to Route 22A and U.S. 7 Responsible: ACRPC, VTrans, towns Timeframe: Short-term